hessu/aprsc/doc/CONFIGURATION.md

 addresses you should specify a prefix length of 0 (::/0 for IPv6, 0.0.0.0/0
 for IPv4).

-ACL files are read and parsed when aprsc starts or reconfigures itself.
-However, reconfiguration is currently not working, so you'll need to do a full restart after changing ACLs.
+ACL files are read and parsed when aprsc starts or reconfigures itself, so you need to do a configuration reload (on-line reconfiguration) after changing the contents of an ACL file.

 The same ACL file can be referenced from multiple main configuration directives to reduce the amount of configuration files.
 For example, you